 Making a complaint to the Australian Financial Complaints Authority (AFCA) is a free way to get your money back from a financial business that broke the law.
 Most people who invested in the Shield or First Guardian Master Funds dealt with a financial adviser or a super fund (or both).
 If your financial adviser or super fund did something wrong, you can complain to AFCA and ask for them to pay you back.
-But, there are deadlines starting as early as 31 March 2026 to make complaints against some businesses.
+But, there are deadlines to make complaints against some businesses.
 You should make a complaint as soon as you can.
-If you miss the deadline, you won’t get any money from the business.
-Don’t miss your chance to get your super back!

 On this page

-If you want to make a complaint about a financial adviser, you need to lodge your complaint with AFCA by 5:00 pm on the date for the advice business in the table below.
+If you want to make a complaint about a financial adviser, you need to lodge your complaint with AFCA before the deadline in the table below.
+These deadlines may change so it’s important to check back from time to time.
 If you aren’t sure which advice business is the right one, use our financial adviser lookup tool to find out.

 |